zhshenyuan/dify-plugin-database/README.md

 3. fix  `too many clients already`
 4. add connect option of sqlalchemy
 5. change the `db_uri` of authorization to an optional field
+6. add a `Get Table Schema` to directly response the schema of tables
+7. add a `CSV Query` tool to execute a sql query from a csv file

 #### 0.0.4
 1. support `sqlserver`, `oracle` connection